Skip to main content

 TechCayman: enabling confident global growth from the Cayman Islands.

 Establishing a company in a new jurisdiction involves far more than incorporation.
-Immigration, licensing, office setup and community integration all need to work together to support execution.
+Immigration, licensing, office setup and community integration must align to support execution.

 TechCayman is a government-enabled service provider that supports global technology and IP-driven enterprises through this process.
-Through specialised work permits, tailored immigration and relocation services, expedited business licensing and flexible office solutions, TechCayman helps companies become operational with clarity and speed.
+Through work permits approved within 10 business days, tailored immigration and relocation services, expedited business licensing and flexible office solutions, TechCayman enables companies to become operational with clarity and speed.
 Beyond initial setup, the team connects founders to a trusted network of professional services, investors and ecosystem partners.

 As Jennifer McCarthy, Head of Client Services and Operations, explains, “When immigration, licensing and relocation follow clear pathways, companies can focus on execution rather than uncertainty.”